martinschilliger/Enei/README.md

 The following features could be nice to have, but have not yet been implemented:

 - [ ] Supply custom headers, eg. to inject auth tokens
+- [x] Supply network delays for testing
-- [ ] Supply network delays or random failures for testing
+- [ ] Supply random failures for testing

 And there is also some code cleanup needed: